thisismemukul/spring-master-class/maven-in-5-steps/README.md

  - Remote Maven repository => Central Repositories
    - stores all the versions of all dependencies.
 JUnit 4.2,4.3,4.4

- - mvn install vs mvn deploy
+ - mvn install vs mvn deploys
    - copies the created jar to local maven repository - a temp folder on my machine where maven stores the files.
 -->
 	<repositories>